dlunah/Shiny_app/README.md

 # Shiny_app
-First approach at a shiny app
+First approach at a shiny app.
+R version 4.0.2 is required.